Construction – Chinese Style

 Construction always surrounds you in this booming city.
 Under the Levi’s sign, a guy is breaking up the sidewalk with a jackhammer.
 Also, note the wide load motorcycle dodging the unsuspecting couple.

-This entry was posted in On the Streets.
+This entry was posted in China.
 Bookmark the permalink.

 2 Responses to Construction – Chinese Style